LAST UPDATED ON July 5, 2023

 Pricing:

 Most of us working in support have seen the rise of the chatbot over the past few years.
-Though chatbots may still have a way to go to reach their full potential, they can be a useful part of an overall support strategy.
+Though chatbot support tools may still have a way to go to reach their full potential, they can be a useful part of an overall support strategy.

-ChatBot is a no-code chatbot builder.
-With their drag and drop interface you simply build out the conversation flow for different chat scenarios.
-If you want to get started quickly, they have a bunch of prebuilt templates you can use.
-They also have resources like their ChatBot academy to learn the ins and outs of the tool to get the most value possible.
+If you want to get started quickly, ChatBot offers a bunch of pre-built templates you can use.
+They also have self-service resources, like their ChatBot Academy, to learn the ins and outs of the tool to get the most value possible.

 Pros: